Environmental Protection Agency (EPA).

 Detailed instructions on using CDX and TRI-MEweb, including tutorials, are available on the TRI Web site and in the Reporting Forms and Instructions (RFI), which is also available through the TRI Web site.
 Facilities may also contact the TRI Information Center, the CDX Helpdesk, the Regional TRI Coordinators, or the TRI Program staff at EPA Headquarters for further assistance.
 Please see the “Contact Us” information located on the TRI Web site for further details.

 TRI facilities are required to report to the EPA and the appropriate state, tribe, or territory (known as the dual-reporting requirement).
 However, facilities that are located in states, Indian country, or territories that actively participate with the TRI Data Exchange (TDX) can meet the dual-reporting requirement by submitting TRI reports using TRI-MEweb.
 For such facilities, reports submitted via TRI-MEweb are electronically made available to the state, tribe, or territory in which the facility is located, thus satisfying the requirement to submit TRI reporting forms to both the applicable state and EPA.
 Please note that some states, tribes, or territories may require additional reporting beyond the federal requirements.
 Dual-reporting does not satisfy such additional requirements.

-For facilities located in states, Indian country, or territories not actively participating in TDX, the Certifying Official can print a hard copy of the TRI reporting forms or save the forms to a diskette and then submit the signed hard copy forms or diskette along with a printed and signed certification statement to the appropriate state, tribe, or territory.
+For facilities located in states, Indian country, or territories not actively participating in TDX, the Certifying Official can print a hard copy of the TRI reporting forms or save the forms to a diskette and then submit the signed Start Printed Page 52863hard copy forms or diskette along with a printed and signed certification statement to the appropriate state, tribe, or territory.